Risk factors for dementia

 High blood pressure

-People who have high blood pressure or hypertension in mid-life are on average more likely to develop dementia compared to those with normal blood pressure.
+People who have consistent high blood pressure (hypertension) in mid-life (ages 45 to 65) are more likely to develop dementia compared to those with normal blood pressure.

-An unhealthy diet, high in saturated fat, sugar and salt, can increase the risk of developing many illnesses including Type 2 diabetes, cardiovascular disease and dementia.
+An unhealthy diet, high in saturated fat, sugar, and salt, can increase the risk of developing many illnesses, including dementia and cardiovascular disease.

 High alcohol consumption

-People who actively use their brains throughout their life may be building a ‘cognitive reserve’ that can provide more protection against brain cell damage caused by dementia.
+“cognitive reserve”.
+This is the idea that people who actively use their brains throughout their lives may be more protected against brain cell damage caused by dementia.

 Many researchers believe that depression is a risk factor for dementia, whereas others believe it may be an early symptom of the disease, or both.

-It’s still unclear how exactly hearing loss increases the risk of dementia, but it can lead to social isolation, loss of independence and problems with everyday activities.
+Mild levels of hearing loss increase the risk of cognitive decline and dementia.
+Though it is still unclear how exactly it affects cognitive decline, hearing loss can lead to social isolation, loss of independence, and problems with everyday activities.

-Besides dementia, social isolation can also increase the risk of hypertension, coronary heart disease and depression.
+Social isolation can increase the risk of hypertension, coronary heart disease, depression, and dementia.